gvwilson/thirdbit/src/fiction/eimin/index.md

 We huddled against the fence,
 which did nothing to stop the wind-blown sand stinging every exposed piece of skin.
-I didn't move until Razi's hand tightened on my arm.
+When Razi's hand tightened on my arm,
 I nudged Yassen.

 The lion slunk out of the lemon grove